cascade-gmbh/cascade-public-monorepo/components/metal/cocor/README.md

 # Coco/R

-- build the cocor executable using cmake
+- build the cocor executable
+- using cmake into ~/cmake_out/cocor/
 - depends on C++11 and submodule [CocoR-CPP](https://github.com/mingodad/CocoR-CPP)